 The treatment options available to skin cancer are:

-The best precaution for people at risk is to avoid sun exposure and to use appropriate protective clothing and sunscreen creams.
+The best precaution for people at risk is to avoid excessive sun-exposure and use appropriate protective clothing and sunscreen creams.

-Moreover, techniques aiding skin cancer diagnosis are dermoscopy – mapping, where the specific characteristics of the basal cell carcinoma or squamous cell carcinoma are illustrated.
+Moreover, techniques aiding skin cancer diagnosis are Dermoscopy and Mole Mapping, where the specific characteristics of the Basal Cell Carcinoma (BCC) or Squamous Cell Carcinoma (SCC) are illustrated.